Although you may not know it, but you have two IP addresses, an Internal IP address (Private ) and an external IP address (Public).

 Q- How does a message reach an Internal IP Address from an external one?

-A- This is done using a translation table, and is covered in understanding port forwarding.
+A- This is done using a translation table on the NAT router, and is covered in understanding port forwarding.

 Q- Does in make any difference if I use the 10.
 IP address range and not the 192.168.0.0 address range.